Montagne Center

-The Montagne Center, built in 1984, is a mixed-use Auxiliary/E&G event center that houses a 10,746-seat a multi-purpose arena and a variety of event spaces in Beaumont, Texas.
+Neches Federal Credit Union Arena at the Montagne Center, built in 1984, is a mixed-use event center that houses a 10,746-seat a multi-purpose arena and a variety of event spaces in Beaumont, Texas.
 The Montagne Center was designed especially for the basketball program with a wing designated for instructional purposes.
 The Montagne Center is currently home to the Lamar University Cardinals, the Lady Cardinals basketball teams, and the Lamar University Pathway Program, Lamar University's language program.

-The arena was previously the home of the Lady Cardinals volleyball team until renovations to McDonald Gym were completed in 2006-07.
+The arena was previously the home of the Lady Cardinals volleyball team until renovations to McDonald Gym were completed in 2006–07.
 The Montagne's instructional area has been home to Lamar's language program since 2010 when the Lamar Language Institute (LLI) first moved there, then transitioned to TIEP at Lamar in 2011, and became the Lamar University Language Program (LUPP) in 2017.

 Features

-The Montagne Center is a mixed-use Auxiliary/E&G facility with a split funding arrangement, as required by state statute.
+The Montagne Center is a mixed-use facility with a split funding arrangement, as required by state statute.
 Much of the center is devoted to sports and special events; a wing of the center is devoted to education.